 The cost is £10 per head and guests are welcome to attend.
-Online booking is now available, click here.
-Please note that booking closes at midday on Wednesday 1 May.
+Online booking has now closed.
+Please contact firstname.lastname@example.org to make a late booking enquiry.

 The lecture will take place at the Royal Academy of Engineering located at 3 Carlton House Terrace, St. James’s, London, SW1Y 5DG

 There is no dress code for this event.

 We like to take photos at our alumni events to use in our digital and print communications.
 If you do not wish to have your photo taken, please let us know in advance or on the day.

 We are able to offer refunds for bookings cancelled five working days or more before an event.
 Requests for late refunds will be considered on an individual basis and refunds will be issued at the discretion of the Alumni & Development Office.
 We cannot accept responsibility if weather or disruption to travel prevents you from attending.
 Please email email@example.com or contact +44 (0)1223 332550 at the earliest opportunity if you need to cancel a booking.

 If you have any queries, please contact Emma Grieveson on firstname.lastname@example.org or call +44 (0)1223 332550.